Joviar27/GithubUser/README.md

 - Change to dark/light mode.

 ## Tech Stack
+- Recyclerview with adapet to display list
+- Glide library to manipulate image
 - Room Database with DAO for local database
 - Datastore to save user preference
 - Retrofit2, OKhttp3, and GSON Converter for networking